CDH4

-Cadherin-4 is a protein that in humans is encoded by the CDH4 gene.
+Cadherin-4, also known as R-Cadherin (retinal) is a protein that in humans is encoded by the CDH4 gene.

 This gene is a classical cadherin from the cadherin superfamily.
 The encoded protein is a calcium-dependent cell-cell adhesion glycoprotein composed of five extracellular cadherin repeats, a transmembrane region and a highly conserved cytoplasmic tail.
 Based on studies in chicken and mouse, this cadherin is thought to play an important role during brain segmentation and neuronal outgrowth.
 In addition, a role in kidney and muscle development is indicated.
 Of particular interest are studies showing stable cis-heterodimers of cadherins 2 and 4 in cotransfected cell lines.
 Previously thought to interact in an exclusively homophilic manner, this is the first evidence of cadherin heterodimerization.

 Interactions

 Cadherin-4 has been shown to interact with: